Dr Rebecca Murray

 Department of Sociological Studies

-From 2008 - 2018, Rebecca founded and acted as the Director of the Article 26 project, which worked in partnership with UK universities to create scholarships for forced migrant students.
-This project has been integrated into the Universities of Sanctuary and Rebecca continues her involvement as a member of the steering committee.
-In addition to research and academic pursuits Rebecca has extensive experience of working in the statutory sector, as a qualified Welfare Rights Office specialising in the rights and entitlements of people aged 19 and under.
-Rebecca spent over 10 years working in the third sector with Save the Children, where she specialised in research, advocacy and practice with young people experiencing forced displacement and children experiencing severe and persistent poverty.
+Rebecca has extensive experience of working in the statutory sector, as a qualified Welfare Rights Office specialising in the rights and entitlements of people aged 19 and under.
+Rebecca spent over 10 years working in the third sector with Save the Children, where she specialised in research, advocacy and working in participation with young people experiencing forced displacement and severe and persistent poverty.

 - Research interests